Will-Tyler/ChatApp/README.md

 ## Motivation

 I worked on this app mostly over 2018 Winter Break in order to work on my Swift and iOS Development skills.
 I also wanted to become familiar with using Google Firebase, which is a very quick and simple way to kickstart different projects.
+The Firebase project will be taken down soon.

 ## Features